PronghornDigital/Montana-News-Archive/pilot/pilot-home.md

 A pilot program of the system is currently being implemented at KTVQ in Billings.

 More information on this program will be available soon.
+Contact mtnewsarchive@gmail.com for more information about this pilot program.